Yemenite Jews in Israel: Later emigration

 According to Yemeni publications published in July 2020, the last two Jewish families were waiting for deportation from the areas controlled by the Houthis, which would make Yemen, for the first time in its modern history, devoid of Jews, with the exception of the families of the brothers Suleiman Musa Salem and Sulaiman Yahya Habib in Sana’a and the family of Salem Musa Mara’bi who moved to the complex owned by the Ministry of Defense near the U.S. embassy in 2007 after the Houthis assaulted them and looted their homes.
 The publications said that a Jewish woman lives with her brother in the Rayda district and a man and his wife live in the Arhab district of the Sana’a governorate.
 A source said, “It is now clear that the Houthis want to deport the rest of the Jews, and prevent them from selling their properties at their real prices, and we are surprised that the international community and local and international human rights organizations have remained silent towards the process of forced deportation and forcing the Jews to leave their country and prevent them from disposing of their property.

 In August 2020 of an estimated 100 or so remaining Yemen Jews, 42 have migrated to the United Arab Emirates (UAE) and the rest would also leave.

 On November 10, 2020, the U.S. State Department called for the immediate and unconditional release of Levi Salem Musa Marhabi.
 A press statement said Marhabi has been wrongfully detained by the Houthi  militia for four years, despite a court ordering his release in September 2019.
 On November 25, 2020, it is reported that a total of 38 Jews still remain in Yemen.

-In December 2020 an Israeli Rabbi visited the Yemenite Jews who escaped to the UAE.
+In December 2020 an Israeli rabbi visited the Yemenite Jews who escaped to the UAE.
 As of January 12, 2021, 7 Jews have left Yemen for UAE leaving 31 Jews in Yemen.

-In December 2020 an Israeli Rabbi visited the Yemenite Jews who escaped to the UAE.
-As of January 12, 2021, 7 Jews have left Yemen for UAE leaving 31 Jews in Yemen.

 On 28 March 2021, 13 Jews were forced by the Houthis to leave Yemen, leaving the last four elderly Jews in Yemen.
 According to one report there are six Jews left in Yemen: one woman; her brother; 3 others, and Levi Salem Marahbi (who has been imprisoned for helping smuggle a Torah scroll out of Yemen).

-In March 2022 the United Nations reports there is just 1 Jew in Yemen.
+In March 2022 the United Nations reported there was just one Jew in Yemen.